corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 2. Add the `call` method with the return type `SignedTransactionDigest`.
 3. Parse your parameters using the `mapOfParams` value.
 4. Add exceptions for when required fields (`voucherDesc`, `holder`, `recipientParty`) are not found.
-5. Insert a step for finding the notary.
+5. Insert a method for finding the notary.
 6. Build the output `MarsVoucher` state with a `UniqueIdentifier`.
 7. Build the transaction using a `txCommand` and the `transactionBuilderFactory` service you added when injecting services.
 8. Verify that the transaction is valid using the `txBuilder.verify` method.